smhanov/syzgydb/README.md

-# AetherDB
+# Syzgy DB

-AetherDB is an embeddable vector database written in Go, designed to efficiently handle large datasets by keeping data on disk rather than in memory.
-This makes AetherDB ideal for systems with limited memory resources.
+SyzgyDB is an embeddable vector database written in Go, designed to efficiently handle large datasets by keeping data on disk rather than in memory.
+This makes SyzgyDB ideal for systems with limited memory resources.
 It supports various distance metrics and quantization levels, allowing for flexible and efficient vector similarity searches.

 ## What is a Vector Database?